bushranajeeb/Linear-Regression/README.md

-# Machine-Learning-by-Stanford-University
+# Linear Regression - Machine learning by Stanford University
-This repository contains all the programming exercises of Machine Learning by Stanford University course by Coursera
+This repository contains all the programming exercises of Week 1 from "Machine Learning by Stanford University" course offered by Coursera.
+It contains univariate and multivariate linear regression.
+The coding files can be run through MATLAB or Octave